codezeen/yii2-tinymce/README.md

-TinyMCE Extension for Yii2
+Yii2 TinyMCE
 ==========================
-TinyMCE extension for Yii2 with compressor for editor
+TinyMCE Extension For Yii2 With Compressor

 Installation
 ------------